Academic Policies - Undergraduate

 Note: Students may also receive notice that their summer Financial Aid has been withdrawn due to not making successful academic progress (SAP), which may prevent them from continuing in summer classes.
 In those cases, students must work with Financial Aid to determine their eligibility to retain and use that aid.

-Students who can provide evidence of extenuating circumstances, beyond their control and which affected their academic performance during the semester, may appeal their suspension.
+Students who can provide evidence of extenuating circumstances that affected their academic performance during the semester may appeal their suspension.
 Students who seek to appeal their suspension must do so in writing and should address all requirements as outlined in the suspension letter.
-Appeals are normally submitted within ten business days of the date of the suspension letter and should be addressed to the dean’s representative noted in the letter.
-The appeal will be brought to the university Academic Standing Committee, which will review and make a decision regarding the appeal.
+Appeals are normally submitted within ten business days of the date of the suspension letter and should be addressed to the Dean or Dean’s representative as noted in the letter.
+The appeal will be brought to the university Academic Standing Committee for review.
 The decision of the Academic Standing Committee is final and not subject to additional appeal.

 Academic Standing Committee

 The function of the Academic Standing Committee is to meet and review student suspension and dismissal appeals ensuring that consistent decisions are made for all appeals.
 The composition of the Academic Standing Committee will include representatives appointed by the academic dean of each college in consultation with faculty leadership.
 Additionally, membership will include a representative from the Division of Student Affairs.

 Matriculated degree candidates are eligible for re-enrollment at the University in accordance with the stipulations outlined in their letter of suspension.
 Unless noted otherwise in the letter of suspension, the student has the right to re-enroll after one semester.